MAXOHNO/Nichio-Keybinder-for-GTA-SAMP/ReadMe.md

 # Project
-This AutoHotKey Keybinder was made for the German GTA San Andreas: Multiplayer Roleplay Server called LiveYourLife Realife (previously: LiveYourDream Roleplay).
+This AutoHotKey Keybinder was made for the German GTA San Andreas: Multiplayer Roleplay Server called LiveYourDream Reloaded (previously: LiveYourDream Roleplay).

 # Requirements:
 SAMP: v0.3.7 R1 (doesn't work with R2,R3,R4)
-(To Edit the Keybinder: AHK ANSI 32Bit)
+(To compile/edit the Keybinder: AHK ANSI 32Bit)

 Visit the Wiki at the top for more help on using the Keybinder